MitchMills/Dendron/notes/launch-school.back-end.rb120.lesson-01.oo-book.classes-and-objects-1.md

   ```ruby
   NoMethodError: undefined method `name' for #<GoodDog:0x007f91821239d0 @name="Sparky">
   ```
-- This means that the method that does not exist or is unavailable to the object that called it.
+- This means that the invoked method does not exist or is unavailable to the object that called it.
 - The object's name is stored in the `@name` instance variable.
 - To access it, we have to create a method that will return the name:
   ```ruby